kali-linex/linex/Documentation/arch/ia64/fsys.rst

 		      <davidm@hpl.hp.com>

-Using the "epc" instruction effectively introduces a new mode of execution to the ia64 linux kernel.
+Using the "epc" instruction effectively introduces a new mode of execution to the ia64 linex kernel.
 We call this mode the "fsys-mode".
 To recap, the normal states of execution are:

   - kernel mode: